Russia accuses Kyiv of election sabotage, Medvedev warns 'traitors' | Law-Order

 "This is direct assistance to those degenerates who are shelling our cities today," he posted on social media, referring to Ukrainian attacks.
 On Sunday's final day of voting, supporters of late opposition leader Alexei Navalny have called on people to turn out en masse at noon in a rolling protest against Putin in each of the country's 11 time zones.

-UKRAINIAN ATTACKS Russian media quoted Kremlin spokesman Dmitry Peskov as saying Putin had been receiving military reports in recent days of attempts to attack Russian territory in the border regions of Belgorod and Kursk, including several incursion attempts overnight.
+UKRAINIAN ATTACKS Russian media quoted Kremlin spokesman Dmitry Peskov as saying Putin had been receiving military reports in recent days of attempted attacks by saboteurs in the border regions of Belgorod and Kursk, including several incursion attempts overnight, all of which he was quoted as saying were thwarted.

-"All attacks were repelled," Interfax news agency quoted him as saying.
-A Ukrainian missile attack killed two people, and a separate drone strike set an oil refinery ablaze on Saturday.
+A senior Ukrainian intelligence official said on Thursday that armed groups he described as Russians opposed to the Kremlin had turned the regions into "active combat zones".
+On Saturday, Kyrylo Budanov, head of Ukraine's military intelligence directorate, said the groups, the Freedom of Russia Legion, the Siberian Battalion and the Russian Volunteer Corps, were "becoming a force" with unified principles.

+The fire was later brought under control, officials said, but the incidents highlighted Ukraine's ability to strike hundreds of miles (km) inside Russia to target its energy industry.
+Two other big refineries were set on fire this week.
+In his nightly video address, Ukrainian President Volodymyr Zelenskiy said it had become clear in recent weeks that Ukraine could use its weapons to exploit what he called vulnerabilities in the "Russian war machine."

-The Belgorod region's Gladkov said that, given "the current situation", schools in much of the region would close on Monday and Tuesday, and that shopping centres in Belgorod city would be shut on Sunday and Monday.
-Russia mounted its deadliest attack in weeks on Friday when its missiles hit a residential area in Ukraine's Black Sea port city of Odesa, killing at least 20 people and wounding more than 70.
+Russia mounted its deadliest attack in weeks on Friday when its missiles hit a residential area in Ukraine's Black Sea port city of Odesa, killing at least 21 people and wounding more than 70.
+PUTIN'S DOMINANCE

 Russia's governing party, United Russia, said it was facing a widespread denial of service attack - a form of cyberattack aimed at paralysing web traffic - and had suspended non-essential services to repel it.
 State news agency RIA quoted a senior telecoms official as blaming the cyberattacks on Ukraine and Western countries.